How To Choose Vitamins That Are Safe

 Third, be sure the manufacturer tests regularly for potency and to ensure against contaminants.
 These include solvents used in manufacture, heavy metals or pesticides that can be picked up in when ingredients are being grown, and pesticides and molds, as herbs and other food products can be at high risk for these.

 Finally, the manufacturer should be able to guarantee that the product will remain safely stable and potent throughout its shelf-life.

-This article from Livestrong breaks down several reports and may help you determine some good supplement manufacturers.
+There are several reports that may help you determine some good supplement manufacturers.